wdk-docs/nest-docs/content/microservices/custom-transport.md

 event to dispatch:  { pattern: 'event', data: 'Hello world!' }
 ```

-#### Message serialization
+#### 消息序列化

 If you need to add some custom logic around the serialization of responses on the client side, you can use a custom class that extends the `ClientProxy` class or one of its child classes.
 For modifying successful requests you can override the `serializeResponse` method, and for modifying any errors that go through this client you can override the `serializeError` method.
 To make use of this custom class, you can pass the class itself to the `ClientsModule.register()` method using the `customClass` property.
 Below is an example of a custom `ClientProxy` that serializes each error into an `RpcException`.

 ```typescript
 @@filename(error-handling.proxy)